 If you stop taking Sertraline Tablets

-your dose of Sertraline Tablets over several weeks until you finally stop taking this medicine.
-If you stop
+reduce your dose of Sertraline Tablets over several weeks, before you finally stop taking this medicine.
+If

-taking Sertraline Tablets suddenly, you may experience side effects such as headaches, dizziness, shaking,
+you suddenly stop taking this medicine you may experience side effects such as dizziness, numbness,

-If you experience any of these side effects, or any other side effects whilst stopping taking Sertraline Tablets,
+any of these side effects, or any other side effects whilst stopping taking Sertraline Tablets, please speak to